Hay and estar

 -As ‘to be’.
 It is the main verb of the sentence:

-Hay una tienda a la vuelta de la esquina
+Hay una tienda a la vuelta de la esquina.
+There is a shop around the corner.

-– Hay un persona allí; Hay muchas personas allí.
+Hay un persona allí; Hay muchas personas allí.
+There is one person there; There are many people there.

-The impersonal form can express obligation (hay que + inf) or existence.
+The impersonal form can express obligation (hay que + infinitivo) or existence.

-In the case of the verb ‘estar’, this one will be used in third person to inform where an object is located.
+In the case of the verb ‘estar‘, we use it in third person to inform where an object is located.

 In the table below you can see the definition for both verb forms and their differences.